oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   1. Use the Hamburger menu, and select the Database section, **Autonomous Transaction Processing**

-  2. Click **Create DB**
+  2. Click **Create Autonomous Database**

-  3. Make sure the **CTDOKE** compartment is selected
+  3. Make sure the `CTDOKE` compartment is selected

-  4. Fill in the form, and make sure to give the DB a unique name for you in case multiple users are running the lab on this tenancy.
+  4. Fill in the form, and make sure to set a unique display and database name for you in case multiple users are running the lab on this tenancy.
+For example `HK8STG` (where `TG` are my initials, use yours of course)

-  5. Make the workload type `Transaction Processing`
+  5. Make the workload type **Transaction Processing**

-  6. Set the deployment type `Shared Infrastructure`
+  6. Set the deployment type **Shared Infrastructure**

-  7. Chose the most recent option for the database version, allocate 1 OCPU and 1 GB of storage (this lab only requires a very small database)
+  7. Chose the most recent database in the **Chose database version** selector, allocate 1 OCPU and 1 GB of storage (this lab only requires a very small database)

-  8. Turn off auto scaling
+  8. Turn off **Auto scaling**

-  9. Enter the admin password, there are rules for what this shoudl look like, they will appear under the password field.
+  9. Enter the **Admin password**, there are rules for what this should look like, they will appear under the password field.

-  10. Confirm the admin password
+  10. Enter the password again in the **Confirm password** field

-  11. Make sure that the `Allow secure access from everywhere` is enabled.
+  11. Make sure that the **Allow secure access from everywhere** option is enabled.

-  12. For a trial tenancy chose the `BYOL License` option, for a paid tenancy chose the `License included` option (Unless your organization already has enough available suitable licenses)
+  12. For a trial tenancy chose the **BYOL License** option, for a paid tenancy chose the **License included** option (Unless your organization already has enough available suitable licenses, in which case you can use the **BYOL** option)

 Be sure to remember the **admin password**, save it in a notes document for later reference.

-  13. Click the `Create Autonomous Database` button
+  13. Click the **Create Autonomous Database** button

-  14. Once the instance is running go to the database details page, on the center left of the general information column there will be the label OCID and the start of the OCID itself.
-Click the **Copy** just to the left and then save the ODIC together with the password.
+  14. Once the instance is running go to the database details page, on the center left of the general information column there will be the label **OCID** and  part of the OCID itself.
+Click the **Copy** just to the right and then save the ODIC (and if like me you are forgetful also the admin password.)